Why is knowing what makes you truly happy such an important question?

 A lot of people feel this way.
 But why is that?

 Most of us don’t spend enough time with ourselves.
 The self at the core.
 The reason for our being.
 This includes who we are, what we desire, our definition of success and what will ultimately make us feel like we’re on top of the world.
-When we know this, it’s easy to feel a sense of purpose and fulfillment immediately.
+When we know this, it’s easy to feel a sense of purpose and fulfillment immediately (read this for more on getting to know the real you).

 So what can you do?
 You can ignore your feelings another day – you’re good at it.
 You can work harder, push through and hope something will change.
 But know that you can never get enough of what you never truly wanted.
 So, I’ll ask you the question again, do you know what will truly make you happy?
 If not, you can find out.
 You have one life experience – and this is it!
 What’s the cost of not knowing?